The importance of cross training

 Throughout 2020 COVID continued to dominate our lives, our schedules, and our training regimes.
 As I’m sure many of you have noticed – gyms kept closing, pools close, etc. We have to improvise if we want to maintain any of your ‘gains’, cardiovascular capacity, and endurance thresholds.
 You can see where I’m going with this right?
 Cross-training!

-Cross-training and improvisation go hand-in-hand.
+The importance of cross training and improvisation go hand-in-hand.
 Now knowing this, for when the next Pandemic arises (which is hopefully never) you can incorporate other exercises or training methods into your week.
-This type of exercise should be incorporated into your current training schedule throughout the year.
+This type of exercise should be incorporated into your current training schedule throughout the year and if you would like more conditioning help, speak to one of our exercise physiologists.